Can You Write Off Your Car Payment on Your Taxes?

 Here's an example of how the standard mileage rate method works.
 Pretend I'm a self-employed personal shopper who has to visit clients for styling appointments.

 For all these client visits, I racked up 5,000 miles in a year.
 To calculate my write-off, I take 5,000 and multiply it by the IRS standard mileage rate.
-Let's say that mileage rate is $0.56 for the year in questions.
+Let's say that mileage rate is $0.56 for the year in question.
 That yields a tax deduction of $2,800.
+(For 2024, that rate is $0.67 - 67 cents per mile)

 Who should use the standard mileage method?